Saturday, December 16, 2023

 The next beast linked to Crowley and Horus appears on page 347.
 We see “a white horsday” . . . “how the krow flees end in deed. . . “ (Crowley’s name Perdurabo means “I will endure until the end”.) and “when we sight the beasts.”
 All in the same sentence.
 This last mention from page 473 occurs at the end of the second chapter of Book 3 or chapter 14 overall.
 In the story it speaks of the ending of night and the coming of the morning: “Brave footsore Haun!
 Work your progress!
 Hold to!
 Now!
 Win out, ye divil ye!
 The silent cock shall crow at last.
 The west shall shake the east awake.”
 Haun refers to Shaun, one of the twin sons of HCE and ALP.
 The last line quoted here resonates with a line in The Book of the Law: “There cometh a rich man from the West who shall pour his gold upon thee” (III:31).
 “The silent cock shall crow at last” looks very straightforward on the surface, but also pregnant with Thelemic meaning.
 Silence seems a big deal in Magick.
 Horus represents a twin God with one aspect, Ra Hoor Khuit, very outgoing and connected with yang/male energy.
 The feminine aspect, Hoor Pa Kraat, is withdrawn and connected with silence.
 In the Star Ruby, the Thelemic version of the Lesser Banishing Ritual of the Pentagram, one assumes the classic posture of silence, forefinger to the lips, no less than four times in the short ritual.
 It occurs immediately after assuming the posture of sign of The Enterer aka the sign of Horus for the outgoing aspect.
 Cock being slang for penis, silent cock combines the female (silence) and male energies.
 Silent cock represents a feminization of male energies, a subject I haven’t been able to expand upon much with this short piece, but which recurs throughout the Wake.
 This feminization has absolutely nothing to do with either biological gender identities or emasculation.
 It represents the sublimation of sexual energies.
 Sexual energy = spiritual energy when sublimated.
 We find this “becoming-woman” trajectory in the name of the male protagonist, HCE.
 Both the letters H and E correspond with the Hebrew letter “Heh” which occurs twice in the four-fold name of God called Tetragrammaton: YHVH (Jehovah).
 These letters symbolize: Y = Father, King or Knight in the Tarot court cards depending on the deck; the first H = Mother or Queen; V = the Son/Prince; the final H = the Daughter/Princess (Thoth Tarot).
 The final two words of the sentence under discussion, “at last” have the initials a + l, which holds much significance Thelemically.
 The Book of the Law seems more commonly known by its Latin title: Liber AL vel Legis often abbreviated as Liber Al. This a +l letter combo occurs four times in the last sentence of Finnegans Wake: A way a lone a last a loved a long the

 Joyce tips off the alert reader to look through the lens of Cabala in the third word of the Wake, “Eve”, which corresponds with the third sephira, Binah, key # 3.
 In Coincidance, Robert Anton Wilson writes of the Cabalistic significance of Anna Livia Plurabelle = ALP = 111.
 He also seems very aware of the SC code as I’ve commented upon numerous times often in discussion groups about one or another of his books.
 Joyce employs this code.
 Joyce scholars appear pretty hip to the cryptography and letter play of HCE and ALP.
 They may want to also turn their attention to SC.
 This code appears quite connected to Crowley’s system stemming from an often overlooked important text of his called The Paris Working which revealed the identification of Christ (Tiphareth – 6) with Mercury ( Hod – 8).
-SC adds to 68 when corresponding C with Cheth as non-traditional Qabalists do.
+SC adds to 68 when corresponding C with Cheth as non-traditional Qabalists often do.
 Tiphareth = the heart chakra; Hod = communication.
 Communicate the heart.
 The Book of the Law affirms this in the 6th verse of the first chapter: “Be thou Hadit, my secret center, my heart & my tongue!”
 “The silent cock shall crow at last.” shows two instances of S+C in this short sentence.

 I traced this SC coding back to Rabelais in a section about Saint Chapelle found in the third book of Gargantua and Pantagruel in chapter 15 called “The Excuse of Panurge; and an exegesis of a monastical cabbala concerning salted beef.”
 It also connects with divine food – see Chapter 68 in The Book of Lies called “Manna.”
 On page 68 of Finnegans Wake in one sentence near the top we find: "sweet churchyard"; "soft coal"; "same hot coney" and "son of a Coole."
 The next sentence begins with a phrase carrying the initials HCE followed by one with ALP.
 On page 132 amidst much Cabalistic reference we find: “cabalstone”, “sleepy children”, “storen clothes”, “snake charmer”, “calm sagacity”, and “the clearness of his spotless honour.”
 This penultimate phrase on this page reads: “and as for the salmon he was coming up in him all life long.”
 From A Skeleton Key to Finnegans Wake by Campbell and Robinson: “The strong play on the salmon theme throughout Finnegans Wake corresponds to the importance of salmon in Irish myth and folklore.
 It was from the taste of the flesh of the great, wise, salmon that Finn MacCool, according to the ancient tale, acquired his ‘Tooth of Knowledge.’”
 There’s the food connection.
 Incidentally, the first word in Ulysses begins with S; the last word of the first sentence begins with C.